-- The task must still be a rigorous task that allows for demonstration of the outcome - Students should apply for modification to their formal assessment task with their teacher, specifying the specific modification to be made.
+- The task must still be sufficiently rigorous to allow for demonstration of the outcome. - Students should apply for modification to their formal assessment task with their teacher, specifying the specific modification to be made.
 Possible modification may include the use of notes, shorter tasks, broad scaffolding of the task etc. - The application must be signed by the student's parent/guardian and submitted to the VCE Leader for approval.

 The VCE Leader informs the student and her teacher of the outcome of the application.